Elementary School Handbooks

 Transportation

 Bus safety is the responsibility of the driver as well as the student.
 Proper behavior is expected from all students riding school buses.
 Students are to remain seated without rowdiness or boisterous talking while the bus is in motion and are expected to show respect to the bus driver as well as to their fellow students.
-In addition, please be sure that:

 • No food or beverage be consumed on a bus.